 Please Note: Members will be reimbursed for the service related mileage.

-- Comfort speaking in front of groups and presenting information clearly and logically.
+- Comfortable speaking in front of groups and presenting information clearly and logically

 - Excellence in writing and oral communication.